OpenDataology/website/content/en/docs/components/notebooks/jupyter-tensorflow-examples.md

 +++
-title = "Jupyter TensorFlow Examples" description = "Examples using Jupyter and TensorFlow in Kubeflow Notebooks" weight = 40
+title = "Jupyter TensorFlow Examples" description = "Examples using Jupyter and TensorFlow in OpenDataology Notebooks" weight = 40

 +++